-For learning delivered at an employee's workplace, we will fund individuals whose main employment or normal place of work is in England.
+We will fund individuals for learning that is delivered at an employee's workplace, whose main employment or normal place of work is in England.

-We will fund individuals who live in Scotland, Wales and Northern Ireland who require and are eligible for ESFA funded AEB, and work for a UK-based employer.
+We will fund individuals who live in Scotland, Wales and Northern Ireland who require and are eligible for ASF, and work for a UK-based employer.
 Delivery must take place in England.
 We do not expect these numbers to be significant.

-Providers located close to the borders can deliver ESFA funded AEB to learners who are not resident in England but reside in their catchment area.
+Providers located close to the borders can deliver ASF to learners who are not resident in England but reside in their catchment area.
 Delivery must take place in England.
 We do not expect these numbers to be significant.